hemashushu/hemashushu.github.io/src/content/works/ason/index.md

-# XiaoXuan Script Object Notation
+# ASON

-_XiaoXuan Script Object Notation_ (_ANON_) is a data format that is easy for humans to read and write.
+_ANON_ (stands for _XiaoXuan Script Object Notation_) is a data format that is easy for humans to read and write.
 It is similar to _JSON_, but has many improvements and enhancements.

 _ANON_ is mainly used as a configuration file for applications, but can also be used for data transmission.